Can Rabbits Eat Pumpkin?

 Is Pumpkin Safer To Be Eaten By Rabbits?

 Yes, pumpkins are safer to be eaten by rabbits.
 Because high sugar content and carbohydrate may cause health issues if we feed them more often.
 It’s definitely safe for rabbits’ health as long as we feed them small pumpkin portions in moderation.

 Don’t try to feed pumpkins to baby rabbits.
-You can start feeding pumpkins to more than 4 months older rabbits.
+You can start feeding pumpkins more than 4 months older rabbits.
 Feed them pumpkins as an occasional treat.
 It is really good for rabbits’ health.
-Don’t try to feed foods that contain high sugar to your rabbits.
+Don’t try to feed foods that contain high-sugar to your rabbits.
 It can lead to digestive disorders like GL stasis.